shivankydv/Retail-Sales-Analytics-Dashboard/README.md

 * Data Cleaning
 * Dashboard Visualization

+##📊 Key Insights

+* Women drive ~96% of total sales, making them the dominant customer segment.
+* 94% of orders are successfully delivered, indicating strong operational performance.
+* Adult customers generate the highest order volume compared to other age groups.
+* Myntra and Ajio are the leading sales channels, contributing the largest revenue share.
+* Karnataka and Madhya Pradesh are top-performing states in terms of sales.
+* Sales show mid-year and Q4 peaks, suggesting seasonal demand patterns.

 ## Purpose

 This dataset is used to practice Excel-based data analysis and to build a sales dashboard for identifying trends and business insights.